 We are trying to maintain and analyze data from a number of different sources: about the users (e.g. congressional district, join date); about the bills being voted on; about user engagement; and about numerous other topics.
 In most of my past work, I was given a dataset to analyze.
 Now I’m faced with the challenge of building up a database to hopefully maintain and use well into the future.

-in the past, but this is my first time working with it in any serious capacity.
+To that end, I’ve set up a (local) PostgreSQL database.
+I’ve had passing encounters with SQL in the past, but this is my first time working with it in any serious capacity.
 I’m starting from scratch.
 I mostly followed the Official PostgreSQL Tutorial, which provides something of a “quick start” guide.
 I pulled information and tips from a bunch of other sources over the course of setting up the database.
 This is my attempt to organize that information so I can reproduce it in the future if needed.

 Installation